Cryomundus/hdest-ace-bootleg/README.md

 	- Reduced jetpack volume;
 	- Increased .355 spawn rate;
 	- Fists don't punch if you switch to them while holding fire;
+	- You don't need to bash reload to repair *ERPs;
 - Miscellaneous:
 	- Corruption Cards support.
 Somewhat.
 Removes cards that do not mix well with CC.